adr/madr/docs/index.md

 ### Usage of categories

-MADR logs may be categorized ADRs by defining sub directories and put the ADRs into these folders.
+MADR logs may be categorized ADRs by defining subdirectories and put the ADRs into these folders.

-An examplary folder structure might follow the architectural structure of the system under construction:
+An exemplary folder structure might follow the architectural structure of the system under construction:

 ```tree
 .